Free Things to Do in Greenville

 People doing Yoga in NOMA Square

-NOMA Square & ONE City Plaza
+NOMA Square, ONE City Plaza & Camperdown Plaza

-Two of the most prominent open gathering spaces downtown, both NOMA Square and ONE City Paza are hubs of activity and offer things to do like free yoga classes, live music, dog-friendly "yappy" hours, and more.
+Three prominent gathering spaces Downtown, NOMA SquareONE City Plaza, and Camperdown Plaza are hubs of activity and offer free yoga classes, live music, salsa dancing nights, dog-friendly "yappy" hours, and more.

 Low-Cost Level-Up: